Brodypen/Algorithms/Neetcode150/Array-and-Hashing/top-k-frequent-elements.md

 Know to make unique arrays in array, you have to do [[] for i in range(len(nums) + 1)].
 If you don't, you are making copies of the array.
 	That means when u change a val in one array, in changes vals in all.
-(Because it is only one array)
+(Because it is only one array) PLEASE DONT NAME FOR K, V IN ITEMS() since K IS A PARAMETER
 ### Solution
 ```ad-tldr
 title: Solution